ryankert01/blog/content/post/setup-github-with-git-on-wsl/index.md

 ---
-title: "Setup Github With Git using Github CLI"
+title: "Setup Github and get your commit signed With Git and Github CLI"
-description: setup github account with git, and gpg key, in Ubuntu, WSL 2 and Windows 11, using Github CLI
+description: setup github account with git, and gpg key, in Mac, Linux(debian), WSL 2 and Windows, and sign your commit with GPG key(get verified tag on Github)
 date: 2024-03-13T12:01:11+08:00
 image: image.png
 ---

 ## Intro

-One of the easiest way to connect your Github account with your git installed on Windows is through [Github Desktop](https://desktop.github.com/).
+One of the easiest way to connect your Github account with your git installed on Mac or Windows is through [Github Desktop](https://desktop.github.com/).
 But, we can't use that on wsl, so we use PAT(personal access token) to resolve this issue!

 ## Steps to setup on Windows 11